 Nancy has been a member of Flower City Down Syndrome for over 15 years.
 She grew up in Rochester with 5 sisters, including her sister, Jacqueline, who had Down syndrome.
 Jacqueline inspired Nancy to become a special education teacher.
 Nancy has worked in Monroe County for 22 years, first, at Mary Cariola Children’s Center and, later, at Rochester Childfirst Network providing early intervention and preschool special education services to a generation of students including many of the FCDSN members.
 Nancy lives in Rochester with her husband and enjoys it greatly when her 3 adult children return for visits.
 She now works at the Special Children’s Services division of Monroe County Department of Public Health, continuing to focus on Early Intervention and Preschool Special Education services.

 Rosa joined the Flower City Down Syndrome Network in July of 2018.
 She has over twenty years experience working with children and adults with developmental disabilities.
 She started her journey working at Lifetime Assistance Inc. (LAI) and Monroe II BOCES while attending college.
-Working at LAI and BOCES II Rosa found her passion for advocating and supporting people with developmental disabilities.
+Working at LAI and BOCES II, Rosa found her passion for advocating and supporting people with developmental disabilities.
 She has her Masters in Special Education and a Masters in Educational Leadership from St. John Fisher College.
 She was a Special Education teacher for ten years at Monroe II BOCES and Clinical Associates of the Finger Lakes before obtaining a position as a Special Education Administrator at the Rochester City School District.
-She lives in Rochester with her husband and two teenage children.
+She lives in Spencerport with her husband and two children.